vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/173/06_pra_yaditthA.md

 title = "06"

 +++
-Pāda-final bhū́mā with long -ā must nonetheless be sg., as Old points out.
+Pāda-final bhū́mā with long -ā must nonetheless be sg., as Oldenberg points out.